 Shinseiki Pear Tree Information and Care

-The Shinseiki pear tree (Pyrus) is a woody evergreen tree.
-It produces tiny white blossoms in the Spring, and pomaceous fruit in the Summer.
-Plant in the Full Sun or partial shade.
+The Shinseiki Pear tree (Pyrus) is a woody deciduous tree.
+It produces tiny white blossoms in the Spring and pomaceous fruit in the Summer.
+Plant in the full sun or partial shade.
 Find a good location with soil that drains well.
-Use high quality planting mix and fertilizer and provide good spacing.
-The Bartlett pear tree is easy to grow.
+Use high-quality planting mix and fertilizer and provide good spacing.
+The Bartlett Pear tree is easy to grow.

 Tree Size – How To Trim and Much Space To Provide

-In home orchards, many keep Shinseiki pear trees less than 10 feet wide and tall.
+At home orchards, many keep Shinseiki Pear trees less than 10 feet wide and tall.
 However, trees can grow over 20 feet tall and wide.
 Prune trees in the Winter and provide Summer thinning to keep trees at a desired size.

 Pruning and Thinning

 Cut the tip of the tree to reduce the height and promote side branches to grow.
 Remove any dry twigs or growth below the main branches and graft.
 Prune off any branches crossing towards the center of the tree or far inside the tree where the little light will reach.

 Watering Pear Trees – How Much and How Often

 Pear trees thrive with deep, but infrequent irrigation water.
 Begin to water newly planted trees weekly once the tree leaves out in the early Spring.
 Increase the frequency as the weather warms up in the Spring to Summer.
 It’s normal to water 3 times per week during Summer heat waves in sandy loam soils.
 Reduce the frequency as temperatures reduce in the Fall.
 Discontinue watering in the Winter while the tree is dormant.

 Fertilizing Pear Trees – How to Feed a Pear Tree